xajkep/Teaching-HEIGVD-AMT-2015-Project/specifications/api-rest-spec.md

 > If the apiKey doesn't exist, the server return an error 401 with message "This apikey doesn't exist"

+## GET requests

+> All GET requests should return HTTP 200 status code

+## POST requests

+> All POST requests should return HTTP 201 status code

+## PUT requests

+> All PUT requests should return HTTP 200 status code

 ## Get user reputation